propertyhive/WP-Property-Hive/README.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N68UHATHAEDLN&lc=GB&item_name=BIOSTALL&no_note=0&cn=Add%20special%20instructions%20to%20the%20seller%3a&no_shipping=1&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 3.8
 Tested up to: 4.4
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 PropertyHive is estate agency software for WP.
-Use it to market your properties on the website, or expand the features through additional add-ons
+Use it to market your properties on the website, manage contacts and applicants, or expand the features through additional add-ons

 == Description ==